apache/arrow/docs/source/cpp/acero/developer_guide.rst

    locality.
 However, since Acero uses a task-per-pipeline model there isn't much lost opportunity for cache parallelism that a scheduler could reclaim.
 Tasks only end when there is no more work that can be done with the data.

-While there is not much prioritzation in place in Acero today we do have the tools to apply it should we need to.
+While there is not much prioritization in place in Acero today we do have the tools to apply it should we need to.

 .. note::
    In addition to the AsyncTaskScheduler there is another class called the TaskScheduler.
 This class predates the